 Thanks to Mostly Other People Do the Killing, I went back to “Menard” tonight.
-(For those wishing to understand the story without reading it, Nate Chinen gives a excellent summary in his column on Blue.)
 Good god, what an immortal masterpiece.
 Every sentence is either hilarious or profound.
 For straight-up funny, try this, a description of an arcane Menard work:

 …A technical article on the possibility of improving the game of chess, eliminating one of the rook’s pawns.
 Menard proposes, recommends, discusses and finally rejects this innovation.

 Since my previous post, MOPDTK has come under heavy fire for Blue, especially on Facebook.
 Some consider it racist; others cautiously approve of paying tribute to the masters but don’t like the packaging, which includes the Borges’s story “Pierre Menard.”

 The question of racial appropriation certainly can be asked.
 For me, considering how much bad jazz and imitation black music I hear all the time from white culture everywhere (the garish “jazz” music on the most recent episode of Doctor Who, “Mummy on the Orient Express,” is a current irritation), MOPDTK actually playing the notes of a jazz classic seems perfectly acceptable.

 Just a few further thoughts for those eager to condemn:

 Black jazz means swing.
 And no, MOPDTK doesn’t swing on Blue.
 Not really, especially in the bass and drums.
 They are indictable for this, sure, but at the same time they are revealing something else about themselves in an arguably humble way.
 As Borges explains: